In Brief

 "All you have to do is choose."
 Where does the choice come from?

-If the choice comes from you — from something inside your unregenerate heart that was capable of reaching for God — then Whitefield was wrong and Wesley was right.
-But if the choice was itself a gift — if God not only offered salvation but generated the very faith by which you received it — then what you thought was your choice was actually His, and the credit you've been taking for believing belongs entirely to the God who gave you eyes to see.
+If the choice was itself a gift — if God not only offered salvation but generated the very faith by which you received it — then what you thought was your choice was actually His.
+And the credit you've been taking for believing belongs entirely to the God who gave you eyes to see.

 "For it has been granted to you on behalf of Christ not only to believe in him, but also to suffer for him."